 Fighting or physical altercation of any type, ESPECIALLY HORSEPLAY, is not allowed.
 Individuals may automatically be suspended from school for up to 5 days and may face possible expulsion from GVSD.

 Go to gilmore.gvsd.us.

-Click on the Illuminate icon in the top right hand corner or click on the Resources link at the top of the page and select Illuminate.
+Click on the Illuminate icon in the top right corner of the page.

 Provide you username and password to access your student's grades.